+Please refer to the New York State Department of Health website for the most up-to-date immunization requirements for the current school year.
 Effective September 1, 2007 students who are entering 6th grade or a comparable age level special education school or program that are 11 years old or older must receive an immunization containing tetanus toxoids, diphtheria, and acellular pertussis (Tdap).
 If a student has received a Td, DT or DTaP vaccination within the last two years, the student's Tdap vaccination should be deferred until a period of two years has elapsed.
 Ten-year-old students who are entering 6th grade will not be required to receive Tdap vaccine and will not be excluded from school, but they must be flagged, tracked and immunized when they turn 11 years old.

 As of July 1, 1980, no child shall be admitted or allowed to attend school in excess of 14 days without appropriate certification of immunization against polio, diphtheria, whooping cough and tetanus (DPT), measles, mumps, rubella (MMR).
 Any child born on or after January 1, 1993 must have the Hepatitis B series.
 A child may be exempt from immunization requirements if his/her parents, or guardian(s) are bona fide members of a recognized religious organization whose teachings are contrary to immunization or if a physician certifies that immunization may be detrimental to the child's health.
 Meningococcal Vaccine School Requirement

-As of September 1, 2016, all public and private school students entering 7th, 8th and 12th grades in New York State must be fully vaccinated against meningococcal disease.
+As of September 1, 2016, all public and private school students entering 7th and 12th grades in New York State must be fully vaccinated against meningococcal disease.
+All students entering 7th grade in New York State must have their first vaccination against meningococcal disease and those entering 12th grade must receive their second dose prior to the start of the school year for that grade.
 The meningococcal vaccine protects against serious and sometimes deadly diseases such as meningitis (an infection of the lining of the brain and spinal cord) and sepsis (blood infections).
 That's why the vaccine is sometimes called the meningitis vaccine.
 The vaccine is administered as a shot.
 A child needing immunizations may receive them at the Cayuga County Health Department in Auburn; please call 253-1584 for an appointment.
 A fee is charged for this service.
-If there are any questions regarding immunization, parents are encouraged to contact the school nurse.
+If there are any questions regarding immunization, parents are encouraged to contact the school nurse or their child's primary physician.